cedricss/reactive.how/rxjs/pipeable-operators.md

 > ![](/img/rxjs/pipeable-operators/interval-map-draw.gif)

 The creation function `❚ interval` returns an `Observable`.
-It has a built-in `pipe` method to chain pipeable operators and obtain a new `Observable`.
+It has a built-in `pipe` method to chain pipeable operators.

 Emit incremental numbers and complete immediately after the 25th value: